AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Reference/Ghosts of Saltmarsh - Ch. 4 Salvage Operation.md

 #### 2. Altar to Lolth

+> [!QUOTE] Read Aloud
->>A rough stone altar dominates this cabin.
+>A rough stone altar dominates this cabin.
 Strange markings cover its surface, dried mud cakes the floor around it, and humanoid skulls ring the wall above, each mounted on a wooden spike.
 The corners of this room are piled with garbage and debris—crudely cut wooden logs, smashed furniture, torn sacks, shattered crates, and small piles of dried palm fronds.
 A staircase descends from the southeast corner, and an acrid odor fills the air.
->>

 This chamber was once the captain's cabin.
 Now it's a shrine to Lolth, the demon queen of spiders.
 The skulls are cracked, weathered, and obviously old.